treyworks/treyworks-chat-plugin/README.md

 ## Usage

+## Text Chat Widgets (OpenAI)

-### Global Chat Widget
+### Global Text Chat Widget
-Set up a global chat widget in the Settings tab after creating a chat widget.
+Set up a global text chat widget in the Settings tab after creating a text chat widget with OpenAI.

-You can override the global chat widget on a page using the **Chat Widget Settings** in the page editor.
+You can override the global text chat widget on a page using the **Chat Widget Settings** in the page editor.

 Each page can have a unique chat widget, but the global chat widget will be used if no widget is specified on the page.

-### Embedding a Chat Widget in a Page
+### Embedding a Text Chat Widget in a Page
-Add chat widgets to specific pages using the shortcode:
+Add text chat widgets to specific pages using the shortcode:
 ```
 [tw_chat_widget id=WIDGET_ID]
 ```